Costco: Costco Connection

-Costco Connection is a magazine sent free to the Costco executive members; it can also be accessed online by anyone, free of charge.
+Costco Connection is a magazine sent free to Costco executive members; it can also be accessed online by anyone, free of charge.
+As of 2024, the magazine is distributed to 15.4 million households and has 300,000 copies across its warehouses.
+It has the third-highest magazine circulation in the United States, behind two AARP magazines.

 The magazine was established in 1987 as a newsprint publication and converted to a magazine in 1997.
 It features articles which regularly tie into the corporation along with business, celebrity features, cooking, entertaining, health, home improvement, and social articles, as well as coupons and ads.
-MediaPost reports: "While about 90% of the magazine's advertising is co-op, increasingly national advertisers such as Procter & Gamble are buying space, notes Roeglin -- presumably because of the pub's gargantuan reach and the data it has on its subscribers (whose average household income is $156,000 a year).
+MediaPost reports: "While about 90% of the magazine's advertising is co-op, increasingly national advertisers such as Procter & Gamble are buying space, notes Roeglin--presumably because of the pub's gargantuan reach and the data it has on its subscribers (whose average household income is $156,000 a year).
 'We see about 56% of our subscribers a month buy something at one of our stores based on something they've read in the magazine,' says Roeglin."
-The magazine is one of the largest-circulation print monthlies in the United States and is the third in circulation figures in the United States after AARP The Magazine and AARP Bulletin.

 Services

 Concierge service

-Costco offers a free "concierge" service to members who purchase electronics, to help answer questions regarding setup and use and avoid potential returns due to not understanding how to use the products.
+Costco offers a free "concierge" service to members who purchase electronics, to help answer questions regarding setup and use, and avoid potential returns due to not understanding how to use the products.

 Costco Auto and Home Insurance

-Costco has an agreement with CONNECT, powered by American Family Insurance, for auto insurance, home insurance and umbrella insurance.
+Costco has an agreement with CONNECT, powered by American Family Insurance, for auto insurance, home insurance, and umbrella insurance.